AdobeDocs/app-builder/src/pages/resources/custom-asset-compute-worker/lesson3.md

 IMGIX_DOMAIN=your-subdomain.imgix.net
 ```

-Edit `ext.config.yaml` file inside the extension folder and add `inputs` object, as shown below.
+Edit `ext.config.yaml` file inside the `src/dx-asset-compute-worker-1/` folder and add `inputs` object, as shown below.
 This file describes IO Runtime action to be deployed.
 And `input` param sets the default parameters with values referenced to our environment variables.
 Those params are
 available in action JS as `param` object.